StarshipladDev/3DEngine/README.md

 progress and follow better SDLC practice.
 ## Features(Planned In Brackets)

-* Add features here :P
+* Add features here :P (Will Do this after next bild - friendship build 31/05/2020)

 ## View of progress
 **Displaying user view as 3d boxes**

 ![DoomClone](CellLines.PNG)

 **Displaying user view as 3d boxes, with random color between 'points' to make**